 | Frequency | 3-10 min (peak), 10-15 min (off-peak) | 10-15 min |

 Airport line: First train around 6:30 AM, last around 11:30 PM.
-Trains every 30 minutes.
+Trains only every 30 minutes, so check the schedule and don’t be the person sprinting through the station because you missed one by 2 minutes.
+(I was that person once.)

-2. Avoid Rush Hour#
+2. Avoid Rush Hour If You Can#

 3. Watch for Pickpockets#

-5. Airport Tickets Are Different#
+4. Airport Tickets Are Special#

 Metro + Other Transport#